 It is important to understand the potential risks of this elective vision-improving procedure before deciding if you want to pursue it yourself.
-(Learn more) It is also important to know that the reports of long-lasting and permanent side effects are often several years old, and advances in LASIK technology have improved outcomes for millions of people who voluntarily undergo this procedure every year.
+(Learn more) It is also important to know that the reports of long-lasting and permanent side effects are often several years old, and advances in LASIK technology have improved outcomes for the millions of people who have undergone this procedure.
 (Learn more)

-If you are concerned about LASIK for yourself, due to other vision problems or your greater medical history, you may consider consulting more than one optometrist, ophthalmologist, or eye surgeon before deciding on the best choice for you.
+If you are concerned about LASIK, due to other vision problems you have or your greater medical history, consult with more than one optometrist, ophthalmologist, or eye surgeon before deciding on the best choice for you.

 LASIK is an eye surgery designed to correct your vision so you no longer need corrective eyewear, like glasses or contact lenses.
 The procedure is clinically called laser-assisted in-situ keratomileusis, a type of refractive surgery that uses a cutting laser to reshape the cornea so light refracts properly to the retina at the back of the eye.
 This reshaping of the cornea can treat nearsightedness, farsightedness, and astigmatism.

 The procedure was first approved for the public by the Food and Drug Administration (FDA) in 1998.
 Long-term data is not readily available, but there is data on short-term results.
-For most people, LASIK is a safe, successful procedure that corrects vision for several years at least.
+For most people, LASIK is a safe, successful procedure that corrects vision for at least several years.

 LASIK does not work for everyone, and in some instances, it can fail.
-There are associated risks to the procedure since it is surgery, and potential side effects that remain after the surgery; however, advances in the technology over the last several decades have allowed for fewer side effects and a greater overall success rate.
+There are associated risks to the procedure since it is surgery, and there are potential side effects that remain after the surgery.
+However, advances in the technology over the past several decades have allowed for fewer side effects and a greater overall success rate.

 Success Rates for LASIK and Associated Risks